Mohsin-Cyber-soc/Cyber-Certs/letsdefend/soc-fundamentals/reference.md

 - Write down key Linux/Windows commands you use in investigations (e.g., `netstat`, `tasklist`, `grep`, `Get-EventLog`).
 - Maintain a personal list of commonly seen Alerts → Investigation steps → Response.
 - Keep a “common mistakes” log: whenever you make a mistake, note what it was and how you’ll avoid it next time.

-> **Tip:** Use this reference guide anytime you review your notes, practice in labs, or prepare for interviews.
-It’s your quick‑reference toolkit for SOC fundamentals.